Priyansh2/Abstract-Based-Sentiment-Analysis/README.md

 # NLP FINAL PRJECT (ABSA)
 This repository contains code for aspect based sentiment analysis (ABSA) for "restaurant" domain.
-The task is to find sentiment polarity (postive, negative, neutral) of given sentence with its aspect-term.
+The task is to find sentiment polarity (positive, negative, neutral) of given sentence corresponding to the aspect-term.
-For instance, consider the review :- "The appetizers are ok, but the service is slow".
+For instance, consider the review:- "The appetizers are ok, but the service is slow".
 This review/sentence has 'positive' polarity for aspect 'taste' and the polarity is 'negative' for aspect 'service'.

 ## Note:
 The word2vec and glove are not included in the repo. and has to be download